Hot Springs officials set pre-eclipse event | Arkansas Democrat Gazette

-HOT SPRINGS -- With thousands of people expected to flock to the Spa City for the April 8 eclipse, Visit Hot Springs has given those who are coming early a free event to attend on April 4.
+HOT SPRINGS -- With thousands of people expected to flock to Hot Springs for the April 8 eclipse, Visit Hot Springs has given those who are coming early a free event to attend on April 4.

 A special Bridge Street LIVE is set for the Thursday before the celestial event featuring blues artist Nikki Hill with opener the Gravel Yard Bluegrass Band.